TED100 - Intro to Tech Ed

 TED300 - Assess&Instruction in TechEd

 To address the standards, it is critical that technology education students be able to instruct and assess student learning in a standards-based environment.
 This course will enable students to explore and develop instructional methodologies and assess student learning in both a traditional and authentic sense.
 Students will also be introduced to a variety of classroom management and discipline issues that classroom teachers face each day.
-All students will participate in related activities at selected K-12 schools for 25 hours of field experience.
-Prerequisite: TED 100 (3 crs.)
+All students will participate in instructional activities at a selected middle school for 15 hours of field experience.
+This course consists of three (3) hours of lecture per week.
+Prerequisites: TED 100.
+(3 crs.)

 TED302 - Energy and Control Systems